 Step Two:

 Decorations were absolutely necessary.
 Jackson directed which bikes and jerseys needed to be included for proper ambiance.
 We capped the decor off with some drawings awaiting the first pedal stroke of the day.
-Although we did not even come close to Councilman's man cave, it was a pretty cool set-up!
+Although we did not even come close to Councilman's man cave, it was a

 Step Three: